Coes Creek, Queensland: Geography

 The eastern boundary of Coes Creek is marked by Petrie Creek, a tributary of the Maroochy River.

 History

-The locality takes its name from the creek, which in turn was name after selector Robert Coe, who was killed by a train.
+The locality takes its name from the creek, which in turn was named after selector Robert Coe, who was killed by a train.
 The Queensland Place Names Board approved the naming of the creek and the district after Coe on 1 December 1962.